awsdocs/amazon-dynamodb-developer-guide/doc_source/Tools.CLI.md

     --return-consumed-capacity TOTAL
 ```

 On the command line, it can be difficult to compose valid JSON\.
 However, the AWS CLI can read JSON files\.
-For example, consider the following JSON snippet, which is stored in a file named *key\-conditions\.json*:
+For example, consider the following JSON code snippet, which is stored in a file named *key\-conditions\.json*:

 ```
 {